janko017/norma-technical-assessment/README.md

 It is a simple web application that allows users to calculate their total revenue based on their monthly salary.
 It also displays the revenue after taxes.
 You don't need to bother about the right tax rate etc, this is just a fictional example.
 There is a simple form where the user can enter their monthly salary and the total revenue is displayed on the page.
+The user add multiple rows, each row contains a year and a monthly salary.
+The total revenue is calculated based on the sum of all the monthly salaries annualized.
 There's no backend, the calculation is done on the frontend.

 ### Installation